IDEAS IN CIRCULATION

 - Readers feel respected and recognized, not pitched and patronized.

-- Trial issues in the hands of good prospects ends the wait for delivery.
+- Trial issues in the hands of good prospects ends the wait for first issue delivery.

 - On-issue wraps eliminate the cost of an entire direct mail campaign.

 - Advertisers appreciate the “bonus” circulation.

 - Fusing product and promotion makes branding powerful and persuasive.

 - Flipping the script from “free if you cancel” to “free when you confirm” builds better subscribers — who buy more, pay better, and stay longer.